-• On April 23, 2019, Michael Van Dorp filed a putative class action lawsuit in the United States District Court for the District of New Jersey on behalf of holders of publicly traded Indivior securities alleging violations of U.S. federal securities laws under the Securities Exchange Act of 1934.
-The complaint names Indivior PLC, Shaun Thaxter, Mark

-Crossley and Cary J. Claiborne as defendants.
+On April 23, 2019, Michael Van Dorp filed a putative class action lawsuit in the United States District Court for the District of New Jersey on behalf of holders of publicly traded Indivior securities alleging violations of U.S. federal securities laws under the Securities Exchange Act of 1934.
+The complaint names Indivior PLC, Shaun Thaxter, Mark Crossley and Cary J. Claiborne as defendants.
 On July 30, 2019, the Court granted Mr. Van Dorp's motion for appointment as lead plaintiff on behalf of the putative class.
-On September 30, 2019, following his appointment as lead plaintiff on behalf of the putative class, Mr. Van Dorp filed an amended complaint on behalf of the putative class.
+On September 30, 2019, following his appointment as lead plaintiff on behalf of the putative class.
+On September 30, 2019, following his appointment as lead plaintiff on behalf of the putative class.
+Wr.
+Van Dorp filed an amended complaint on behalf of the putative class.
 On November 29, 2019, the Defendants filed a motion to dismiss the amended complaint.
 Plaintiff filed its opposition to the motion on January 28, 2020, and Defendants' filed their reply on February 27, 2020.
-A decision on the motion is still pending.
+On September 15, 2020, Mr. Van Dorp filed a Request for Judicial Notice, asking the Court to take notice of certain matters of public record in connection with his opposition to the Defendants' motion to dismiss.
+On September 24, 2020, the Defendants filed an Opposition to Plaintiff's Request for Judicial Notice.
+The court has not yet ruled on the Request for Judicial Notice, and a decision on the motion is still pending.

-The Group carries a provision for DOJ and related matters of \$624m (FY19: \$438m).
+The Group carries a provision for DOJ and related matters of \$626m (FY19: \$438m).
 This provision was determined based upon the terms of the agreement and the Group's best estimate related to others matters in accordance with IFRS.
 The Group cannot predict with any certainty whether it will reach an ultimate resolution with all of the parties to the other matters discussed above.